mggg/gerrytools/rust/README.md

 push poisons the writer and its drop guard removes unpublished files.
 Existing output paths are never opened or replaced.

-The writer uses Arrow and Parquet directly rather than migrating the upstream Polars layer.
-`PreparedReock::from_wkb` and `PreparedPolsbyPopper::from_wkb` accept ordered Polygon or MultiPolygon WKB rows that have already been aligned and transformed to a projected CRS.
+The writer uses Arrow and Parquet directly. `PreparedReock::from_wkb` and `PreparedPolsbyPopper::from_wkb` accept ordered Polygon or MultiPolygon WKB rows that have already been aligned and transformed to a projected CRS.
 The constructors reject malformed, empty, non-polygon, topologically invalid, degenerate, and non-finite geometry.
 Polsby-Popper preparation also checks graph endpoints, polygon overlap, missing shared boundaries, and impossible aggregate shared perimeter before constructing the metric.